 3. Capturing Resumes

-Many a times it is observed that the organization lacks an application tracking mechanism with the result that most of the applicants who have applied for a prospective job in an organization have not been collated properly.
+Many a time, it is observed that the organization lacks an application tracking mechanism with the result that most of the applicants who have applied for a prospective job in an organization have not been collated properly.
 There is no database or repository of resumes that are maintained.
 Most often Company’s have a dedicated email address to which the job aspirants can apply.
-The email, however, gets created, but often lacks a custodian of that email address.
+The email, however, gets created but often lacks a custodian of that email address.

 4. Reference Check